What are the best glass baby bottles?

 One bugbear with these bottles is that the teats seams to stain easily.
 Be prepared to replace them once baby starts to wean.
 If you prefer to replace the teats the bottle are interchangeable with Medela teats if you have a Medela breast pump.

-4. Large Size Born Free Glass Bottle
+4. Best Large Glass Baby Bottle Born Free Glass Bottle

 If you need a glass bottle a little larger than the standard 4 and 8 oz. size then check out the Born free glass range.
 These bottles come as 5oz small bottle and 9 oz. larger bottles.
 The bottle are a great larger alternative to the popular Philips Avent glass bottles.